Home

 With contributions from Haseeb Ahmed, Jacqueline Burckhardt, Martin Burr, Florian Dombois, Julie Harboe, Christoph Hoffmann, Kaspar König, Dieter Mersch, Isabel Mundry, Mirjam Steiner, Jan Svenungsson, Sarine Waltenspül and Reinhard Wendler

-English texts
+Text: English

-17 x 24 cm, ISBN 978-3-85881-792-1
+17 x 24 cm

 Published by Scheidegger & Spiess

-Rather than addressing "aesthetic thinking", the debate on artistic research instead focuses mainly on institution-critical issues such as the role that art can play as a form of research (as discussed in the Bologna Process), or the subsumption of artistic praxis under an inadequate definition of scientific research.
+Rather than addressing «aesthetic thinking», the debate on artistic research instead focuses mainly on institution-critical issues such as the role that art can play as a form of research (as discussed in the Bologna Process), or the subsumption of artistic praxis under an inadequate definition of scientific research.
 But what is the actual potential epistemic power of art?
-Would it not make sense to circumvent entrenched models of the "institution of art" and a concept of knowledge that limits itself to propositionality and truth in propositions in order to outline the contours of a method of aesthetic thinking?
+Would it not make sense to circumvent entrenched models of the «institution of art» and a concept of knowledge that limits itself to propositionality and truth in propositions in order to outline the contours of a method of aesthetic thinking?
+This book presents both artistic and philosophic positions on this issue.
+It also includes a «toolbox» that offers an alternative map of relevant fields of aesthetic thinking in order to inject new concepts into the debate.

-With essays by Florian Dombois, Alexander García Düttmann, Mira Fliescher, Jochen Gerz, Dieter Mersch, Isabel Mundry, Michaela Ott and Mirjam Steiner.
+With essays by Florian Dombois, Alexander García Düttmann, Mira Fliescher, Jochen Gerz, Dieter Mersch, Isabel Mundry, Michaela Ott, and Mirjam Steiner

 ISBN 978-3-03734-667-9